homeschool-database/Homeschool-Database-System/README.md

 Return here once you have finished.

-1. Download the latest version of our software from our GitHub and unzip its contents.
+1. Download the latest [Release](https://github.com/homeschool-database/homeschool-database-system/releases) of our software from our GitHub and unzip its contents.

 2. Start your MySQL server.